whampson/lcs-save-editor/README.md

     more!
 You can even spawn unused vehicles like the Maverick or Hunter.
   - A stats editor/viewer that lets you change any statistic in the game as well as preview how that change will look in the in-game Stats menu.
   - A global variables editor that gives you total control of the game state.
   - A collectible map to help you find remaining Hidden Packages, Rampages, and Unique Stunt Jumps.
-  - Edit many other aspects of the game, including game settings, weather, time scale, and even some unused features to spice up your Liberty City experience.
+  - Edit many other aspects of the game, including game settings, weather, time, and even some unused features to spice up your Liberty City experience.

 ## System Requirements
   - Windows PC